KNOWING WHAT TO EXPECT

 Some Parents Already Know

-Occasionally, a parent will experience no shock at all: “I always knew you were different; I considered this as a possibility.
+Occasionally, a parent will experience no shock at all: “I always knew; I considered this as a possibility.
 It’s O.K.
 I love you.
 You’ll have to help me understand and accept the reality.”

 Sometimes they say, “We’d known for a long time because of a letter you left on the table last summer; we’ve been waiting for you to tell us.”
 In these instances your task will be considerably easier, as they’ve already worked through some of the stages on their own.